-The City of McMinnville is proposing to amend Chapter III (Cultural, Historical, and Educational Resources) of the Comprehensive Plan by adding new goals, policies, and proposals that were developed during the completion of the McMinnville Historic Preservation Plan.
-The new goals, policies, and proposals provide guidance for historic preservation program activities to be completed over the next 15 to 20 years.
-The entire Historic Preservation Plan is also proposed to be adopted into the McMinnville Comprehensive Plan as an appendix.
+The City of McMinnville is proposing to amend Chapter III (Cultural, Historical, and Educational Resources) of the Comprehensive Plan by adding new goals and policies from the McMinnville Historic Preservation Plan to the chapter.
+The entire McMinnville Historic Preservation Plan is also proposed to be adopted as an appendix to the McMinnville Comprehensive Plan.